Legal academia often produces two kinds of public figure.

 NYU's 2013 announcement of the site's launch described it as an online forum for rigorous analysis of law, rights, and U.S. national-security policy, with Goodman as co-editor-in-chief.
 The Reiss Center later described the forum as editorially independent and committed to principled, pragmatic analysis.

-That may sound modest, but it filled a real gap.
+That may sound modest, but it filled a specific gap.

 National-security law often reaches the public in one of two unusable forms: opaque technical jargon or partisan emergency rhetoric.
 Just Security offered another route.
 It created a place where scholars, former officials, journalists, and practitioners could move quickly without abandoning legal seriousness.
 Over time, that made it one of the key places where arguments about surveillance, war powers, presidential immunity, immigration authority, and emergency action became legible to educated non-specialists.